Instagram Addiction; Introduction

 1) Posting – this is probably the most predictable and quickest part of Instagram.
 Except for stories that is – constructing my own stories still baffles me!

 2) The quick look – this is the most disruptive to my life and thoughts.
-It interrupts what I’m doing, thinking and even conversations.
+It interrupts what I’m doing, thinking, hearing and saying.
 It causes a fog!
 This fog is perhaps not surprising, given that (for me) it’s so often about escaping into a land where I can zone out!

-A “quick look” might be a scroll on my news feed, a check on how a post is going 🤦🏻♀️, a check on how people I follow regularly are (my favourite thing to do), a look at a few stories, a click on the suggested people to follow, my reasons are endless….
+A “quick look” might be a scroll on my news feed, a check on how a post is going 🤦🏻♀️, a look at my favourite accounts, a gander at a few stories or a click on suggested people to follow.

 3) The BIG zone out; this can turn into a lost evening 😳.
 It sometimes starts as a quick look, but the minutes turn into hours, turn into an evening.
 Sometimes it’s premeditated.
 I mind the planned zone outs less.